Cohomology fractals, Cannon-Thurston maps, and the geodesic flow: Questions and projects

 \begin{question} In \reffig{RagainstNumSamples}, the image with $1 \times 1$ samples and $R = 8$ is very similar to the image with $128 \times 128$ samples and $R = 12$.
 However, we do not understand how an image generated with only one sample per pixel can so closely approximate the limiting object.
 The manifold \texttt{m122(4,-1)} is small; as a result, perhaps the geodesic flow mixes rapidly enough?
 Does this fail in larger manifolds? \end{question}

 \begin{question}[Mark Pollicott] We consider lowering the dimension of $F$ and $M$ by one.
 Let $F$ be a non-separating curve in a closed, connected hyperbolic surface $M$.
 Fix a point $p \in M$.
 Let $P$ be a ``pixel'' -- that is, a closed arc in $\UT{p}{M} \homeo S^1$ with centre $c_P$ and radius $r_P$.
 The distributional cohomology fractal $\Phi^F$ exists and in fact gives a ``signed measure'' to each such pixel $P$ (see \refsec{RemarkMeasureHard}).
-By taking the pair $(c_P, r_P)$ to the measure of $P$, we obtain a function from $S^1 \cross (0, \pi]$ to $\RR$.
-What does its graph look like?
+We define a function $\mu^F\from S^1\cross (0,\pi]\to \RR$ by setting $\mu^F(c_P, r_P)=\Phi^F(P)$.
+What does the graph of $\mu^F$ look like?
 For example, what happens if we fix $c_P$ and allow the radius to vary?
 How does the graph behave as $r_P$ approaches zero? \end{question}

 \begin{question} The histogram in \reffig{m122(4,1)Dist} is low near the mean.
 Increasing $R$ (within the range that we trust our experiments, see \refsec{Accumulate}) reduces, but does not remove, this gap.
 Why is it there?
 (This does not seem to happen in \reffig{s789Dist}, where the surface is closed but the manifold is not.) \end{question}